4 Ways a High-Performance Data Center Could Help Your Business

 Companies in the mining or oil and gas industries have a completely different definition of the edge.
 They need to operate in remote areas that offer very poor connectivity.
 They may not have direct access to a colocation data center nearby, but they can still reach one via a dedicated high-performance network connection.
 This would allow them to access cloud providers and ecosystem partners despite the distance.

 Today’s AI workloads are very compute-intensive, and the size of the datasets used for model training is only going to grow.
 Getting the compute capacity to support those workloads—including powerful GPUs—can be difficult, especially if you try to do it yourself inside a conventional private data center.
-You’d need to figure out how to deploy the right hardware and back it up with advanced cooling and a reliable power supply.
-Even if you can do this, your data center would still be isolated, making it difficult to connect with all the partners that help fuel your AI success.
+You’d need to figure out how to deploy the right hardware and back it up with advanced cooling and redundant, reliable power supplies.
+Even if you can somehow do this, your data center would still be isolated, making it difficult to connect with all the partners that help fuel your AI success.

 4. Get help meeting your sustainability goals